Bladder doesn't work. How does the bladder work?

 • detrusor, or muscle layer;

-• outer shell covered by the visceral layer of the peritoneum.
+• outer membrane covered by the visceral layer of peritoneum.

-At histological examination(study of tissues under a microscope) it is found that the mucous membrane consists of an outer epithelial layer and a submucosal plate located under it, formed by a loose connective tissue.
-It is thanks to the submucosal layer that, with an unfilled cavity, the mucous membrane forms a large number of folds, which straighten out when the organ is stretched.
+At histological examination(examination of tissue under a microscope) it is discovered that the mucous membrane consists of an outer epithelial layer and an underlying submucosal plate formed by a loose connective tissue.
+It is thanks to the submucosal layer that when the cavity is unfilled, the mucous membrane forms a large number of folds, which straighten out when the organ is stretched.
 But the submucosal layer is not present everywhere.
-It is absent in the region of the so-called bladder triangle, the tops of which are the openings of the ureters and the mouth of the urethra.
+It is absent in the area of the so-called vesical triangle, the apexes of which are the openings of the ureters and the orifice of the urethra.
 In this zone, the mucous membrane is adjacent directly to the muscle layer.

 The urothelium, or epithelial layer of the mucous membrane, has several rows of cells.
 Each of them performs a specific task.
-So, the outermost layer consists of rounded cells, which, when stretched, the walls of the organ become flat, thereby ensuring the integrity of the structure.
+Thus, the outermost layer consists of rounded cells, which, when the organ wall is stretched, become flat, thereby ensuring the integrity of the structure.

-The transitional epithelium of the mucosa consists of several rows of cells various shapes and appointments
+The transitional epithelium of the mucous membrane consists of several rows of cells various shapes and appointments

-The muscle layer is made of three types of fibers, the functionality of which ensures the operation of the entire organ: longitudinal, transverse, circular.
+The muscle layer is made of three types of fibers, the functionality of which ensures the functioning of the entire organ: longitudinal, transverse, circular.
 Circular muscle fibers are especially developed around the ureters flowing into the organ and the mouth of the urethra.
 In these places they form muscular sphincters, or sphincters.
-With cystoscopy, on the obtained photo of the bladder from the inside, the ureteral sphincters look like small depressions, and the more developed sphincter in the lower part of the organ looks like a crescent-shaped platform with a pink tint.
+During cystoscopy, in the resulting photo of the bladder from the inside, the ureteral sphincters look like small depressions, and the more developed sphincter in the lower part of the organ looks like a crescent-shaped area with a pink tint.

 Functions

-The most important task of the body is to accumulate a certain amount of urine, keep it for a certain time and regularly remove it from the body.
-These tasks are performed in the prescribed mode, if the mucous membrane is not affected by inflammatory or tumor process, the size of the organ is within the normal range, and all the sphincters and detrusor, regulated by the nervous system, function like a "clock".
+The most important task of the organ is to accumulate a certain amount of urine, store it for a certain time and regularly remove it from the body.
+These tasks are performed as expected if the mucous membrane is not affected by inflammatory or tumor process, the size of the organ is within normal limits, and all sphincters and detrusors, regulated by the nervous system, function like a “clock”.

-As soon as there is a violation of even one of these mechanisms, the functionality of the organ is disturbed, which is expressed by various dysuric symptoms.
-So, with a neurogenic disorder, the normal regulation of the muscle layer and sphincters from the nervous system “breaks down”.
-It occurs with congenital or acquired neurological diseases, and at the same time, hypo- or hyperreflexia is diagnosed, which is expressed either by incontinence or urinary retention (when the patient cannot urinate regularly).
-In another pathology, vesicoureteral reflux, which is formed in the absence or underdevelopment of the valvular and sphincter mechanisms of the ureters, there is a reverse flow of urine.
+As soon as even one of these mechanisms is disrupted, the functionality of the organ is impaired, which is expressed by various dysuric symptoms.
+Thus, with a neurogenic disorder, the normal regulation of the muscle layer and sphincters by the nervous system “breaks down”.
+This occurs with congenital or acquired neurological diseases, and at the same time hypo- or hyperreflexia is diagnosed, which is expressed either by incontinence or urinary retention (when the patient cannot urinate regularly).
+In another pathology, vesicoureteral reflux, which is formed in the absence or underdevelopment of the valve and sphincter mechanisms of the ureters, reverse flow of urine is observed.
 This may lead to undesirable consequences in the form of pyelonephritis and other kidney diseases.

-Specialists oriental medicine a completely different perspective on health and disease
+From specialists oriental medicine a completely different view of health and illness

-From the point of view of oriental medicine, each internal human organ has special channels, or meridians, through which it receives energy.
-These meridians, including the bladder canal, intertwine and connect with each other, exit one from the other, forming a single whole.
-It is the interaction of the channels of the internal organs and the energy flow flowing through them that explains both the health of people and all of them. possible diseases.
+From the point of view of Eastern medicine, each internal human organ has special channels, or meridians, through which it receives energy.
+These meridians, including the bladder channel, intertwine and connect with each other, emerge from one another, forming a single whole.
+It is the interaction of the channels of the internal organs and the energy flow flowing through them that explains both the health of people and their entire possible diseases.

-The meridian of the bladder not only regulates the formation of urine in the kidneys, its accumulation and removal during urination, it is through it that all toxins and toxins are removed from the body.
-It is quite long and branched, due to which it can influence the activities of other organs.
-The bladder canal starts from the eyes, passes through parietal part head, then between the shoulder blades runs along the spine and at the sacrum enters the inside of the body, reaching the kidneys and ending in a hollow organ.
-Its branches cover the head, body, descend to the feet.
+The bladder meridian not only regulates the formation of urine in the kidneys, its accumulation and removal during urination, it is through it that all waste and toxins are removed from the body.
+It is quite long and branched, due to which it can influence the activity of other organs.
+The bladder canal starts from the eyes and passes through parietal part head, then between the shoulder blades it runs along the spine and at the sacrum it enters the body, reaching the kidneys and ending in the hollow organ.
+Its branches cover the head, body, and descend to the feet.

-This meridian is paired and symmetrical, belongs to the Yang type; energy moves along it in a centrifugal direction.
-If it is excessive, then the following signs: pain in the abdomen and back, frequent urination, spasmodic contraction calf muscles, eye pain, lacrimation, maybe nose bleed.
-With a lack of urination energy, urination becomes rare, swelling, pain in the spine, weakness in the legs, and hemorrhoids appear.
+This meridian is paired and symmetrical and belongs to the Yang type; energy moves along it in a centrifugal direction.
+If it is excessive, then following signs: abdominal and back pain, increased urination, spasmodic contraction calf muscles, pain in the eyes, watery eyes, maybe nosebleed.
+With a lack of energy, urination becomes rare, swelling, pain in the spine, weakness in the legs, and hemorrhoids appear.

-The minimum energy activity of the channel is observed at night, between 3 and 5 o'clock, at this time it is not allowed to influence the meridian.
-Most convenient time for influencing the channel, this is the interval between 15 and 17 hours.
-It was then that the specialists of oriental medicine seek to treat the patient by influencing the organs through the meridian of the bladder.
+The minimum energy activity of the channel is observed at night, between 3 and 5 o'clock; at this time it is not allowed to influence the meridian.
+The most convenient time for influencing the channel - this is the interval between 15 and 17 hours.
+It is then that Eastern medicine specialists seek to treat the patient by influencing the organs through the bladder meridian.

 According to statistics, 17% of women and 16% of men suffer from bladder disease, but only 4% seek help from a specialist.
-Many simply do not realize that they have some kind of health problem.
-So how do you recognize the presence of bladder disease?
-First of all, it is necessary to clarify what is meant by this term.
+Many people simply do not realize that they have any health problems.
+So how can you recognize the presence of bladder disease?
+First of all, it is necessary to find out what is meant by this term.

-The bladder is an organ made up entirely of muscle tissue.
-Its task is the accumulation and excretion of urine through the urethra.
-It should be noted that the location, shape and size of the body vary depending on its content.
+The bladder is an organ consisting entirely of muscle tissue.
+Its task is to accumulate and remove urine through the urethra.
+It is worth noting that the location, shape and size of the organ change depending on its filling.
 Where is the bladder located?
-The filled organ has an ovoid shape and is located above the transitional connection between the bones of the skeleton (symphysis), adjacent to the abdominal wall, shifting the peritoneum upward.
+The filled organ has an ovoid shape and is located above the transitional connection between the bones of the skeleton (symphysis), adjacent to the abdominal wall, displacing the peritoneum upward.
 The empty bladder lies completely in the pelvic cavity.

-GPM is clinical syndrome, in which there are frequent, unexpected and difficult to suppress the urge to urinate (they can be both at night and at daytime).
-The word "hyperactive" means that the muscles of the bladder work (contract) in an enhanced mode with a small amount of urine.
+GPM is clinical syndrome, in which there is a frequent, unexpected and difficult to suppress urge to urinate (they can be both at night and at night). daytime).
+The word “overactive” means that the bladder muscles work (contract) in an increased mode with a small amount of urine.
 This provokes frequent intolerable urges in the patient.
-Thus, the patient develops a false feeling that he constantly has a full bladder.
+Thus, the patient develops the false feeling that he has a constantly full bladder.

 Development of the disease

-Excessive activity of the bladder is caused by a decrease in the number of M-cholinergic receptors.
-Their number changes under the influence of various reasons.
-In response to the lack of nervous regulation in the smooth muscle tissues of the organ, structural formations close relationships between neighboring cells.
-The result of this process is a sharp increase in conductivity nerve impulse in the muscular layer of the bladder.
-Smooth muscle cells have a high spontaneous activity and begin to respond to a minor stimulus (a small amount of urine).
-Their reduction quickly spreads to the rest of the cell groups of the body, causing the syndrome of GPM (overactive bladder).
+Excessive bladder activity is caused by a decrease in the number of M-cholinergic receptors.
+Their number changes under the influence of certain reasons.
+In response to a lack of nervous regulation, the smooth muscle tissues of the organ form structural formations close relationships between neighboring cells.
+The result of this process is a sharp increase in conductivity nerve impulse in the muscular lining of the bladder.
+Smooth muscle cells have high spontaneous activity and begin to respond to a minor stimulus (a small amount of urine).
+Their contraction quickly spreads to other groups of cells in the organ, causing OAB syndrome (overactive bladder).

 1. Neurogenic: